marmelab/react-admin/docs/InfiniteList.md

 export default App;
 ```

-That's enough to display a basic post list, that users can sort and filter, and load additional records when they reach the bottom of the list:
+That's enough to display a basic post list, that users can sort and filter, and load additional records when they reach the bottom of the list.

+**Tip**: `<Datagrid>` has a sticky header by default, so the user can always see the column names when they scroll down.

 ## Props